joelvp/Tic-Tac-Toe_SaaS-service/README.md

 5. Clean, modular code following **Clean Architecture** principles.
 6. Logging and thorough tests to ensure observability and reliability.

----

-> ⚠️ **Important**: Make sure **Docker is running** before starting the application or running tests, as some services (like the database in integration tests) depend on containers.

 ## 🔧 Environment Variables

 This project requires an `.env` file with configuration details for the application and database.